Helpful Hints¶

 must compute the state of each resource at the beginning of the query time range, and, by default, it looks for events up to 24 hours in the past.
 Thus, a query with make_resource

 24+ hours can be a lot of data, especially if the input dataset is the Observation dataset.
-So especially avoid defining resource datasets directly on the Observation dataset.
+Avoid defining resource datasets directly on the Observation dataset.

 Most resource types receive events much more frequently than every 24 hours.
-We recommend adding options(expiry:duration_hr(...))
+Observe recommends adding options(expiry:duration_hr(...))

 to your make_resource

-For example, if it is known that the live instances of some resource dataset receive events at least every 15 minutes, it would be appropriate to set the resource expiration to 1 hour, thereby greatly reducing the amount of data read by make_resource
+For example, if you know that the live instances of some resource dataset receive events at least every 15 minutes, it would be appropriate to set the resource expiration to 1 hour, thereby greatly reducing the amount of data read by make_resource

 :